 - The maximum percentage of property borrowed is 90%

-That means that if you are an accountant, finance manager, auditor, or actuarian, you may be able to buy your new property using only a 10% deposit.
-You can then now enter the property market much faster than you initially thought and without using up all of your disposable income to cover the deposit for your new property.
+If you are an accountant, finance manager, auditor, or actuary, you may be able to buy your new property using only a 10% deposit.
+You can then enter the property market much faster, without using up of your disposable income to cover the deposit for your new property.